 Common Name, Scientific Name FESA/ CESA Habitat Habitat Present?
-(Y/N) Phenology Potential to Occur Blue whale, Balaenoptera musculus FE/ - Mainly pelagic; generally prefers cold waters and open seas, but young are born in warmer waters of lower latitudes.
-N Circadian.
+(Y/N) Phenology Potential to Occur Effect Finding for Federally Listed Species Blue whale, Balaenoptera musculus FE/ - Mainly pelagic; generally prefers cold waters and open seas, but young are born in warmer waters of lower latitudes. Ν Circadian.
 Active day and night.
 No potential to occur.
 Coastal waters do not overlap with BSA.
+No effect.
 Fin whale, Balaenoptera physalus FE/ - Pelagic; usually found in largest numbers > 25 miles from shore. Ν Circadian.
 Active day and night.
 In Gulf of California, feeds throughout the day.
 No potential to occur.
 Coastal waters do not overlap with BSA.
+No effect.
 Humpback whale, Megaptera novaeangliae FE/ - Near shore and pelagic marine ecosystems.
 Summer distribution is in temperate and subpolar waters.
-In winter, most humpbacks are in tropical/ subtropical waters near islands or coasts.
-N Circadian.
+In winter, most humpbacks are in tropical/ subtropical waters near islands or coasts. Ν Circadian.
 Active day and night.
 No potential to occur.
 Coastal waters do not overlap with BSA.
-Killer whale [Southern Resident DPS], Orcinus orca FE/ - Mainly in coastal waters, but may occur anywhere in all oceans and major seas at any time of year. Ν Circadian.
+No effect.
+Killer whale [Southern Resident DPS], Orcinus orca FE/ - Mainly in coastal waters but may occur anywhere in all oceans and major seas at any time of year. Ν Circadian.
 Active day and night.
 No potential to occur.
 Coastal waters do not overlap with BSA.
-North Pacific right whale, Eubalaena japonica FE/ - Near shore and pelagic marine environments.
-N - No potential to occur.
+No effect.
+North Pacific right whale, Eubalaena japonica FE/ - Near shore and pelagic marine environments. Ν - No potential to occur.
 Coastal waters do not overlap with BSA.
+No effect.

 Common Name, Scientific Name FESA/ CESA Habitat Habitat Present?
-(Y/N) Phenology Potential to Occur Sei whale, Balaenoptera borealis FE/ - Pelagic.
+(Y/N) Phenology Potential to Occur Effect Finding for Federally Listed Species Sei whale, Balaenoptera borealis FE/ - Pelagic.
 Generally in deep water, along edge of continental shelf and in open ocean.
-Migrates between lower-latitude wintering grounds and higher-latitude feeding grounds. Ν - No potential to occur.
+Migrates between lower-latitude wintering grounds and higher-latitude feeding grounds.
+N - No potential to occur.
 Coastal waters do not overlap with BSA.
-Sperm whale, Physeter catodon FE/ - Abyssal and Pelagic marine environments.
+No effect.
+Sperm whale, Physeter catodon FE/ - Abyssal and pelagic marine environments.
 Prefers deep water, sometimes around islands or in shallow shelf waters.
-Ten to occur in highest densities near productive waters, and often near steep drop-offs or strong oceanographic features, e.g. edges of continental shelves, large islands and submarine trenches and canyons. Ν Circadian.
+Ten to occur in highest densities near productive waters, and often near steep drop-offs or strong oceanographic features, e.g. edges of continental shelves, large islands and submarine trenches and canyons.
+N Circadian.
 Active day and night.
 No potential to occur.
 Coastal waters do not overlap with BSA.
+No effect.
 Coho salmon [CCC ESU], Oncorhynchus kisutch [pop.
 4] FE/ SE Near shore and pelagic in marine environments; rivers and creeks in freshwater.
 Range extends from Humboldt County to Santa Cruz County.
 Y - Potential to aquatically disperse through footprint with negligible effects.
 Containment platform eliminates impacts to waterways.
+No effect.
 Delta smelt, Hypomesus transpacificus FT/ SE Aquatic ecosystems.
 Inhabits open waters of bays, tidal rivers, channels, and sloughs.
-Present in potentially all Bay Area counties.
+Potentially present in all Bay Area counties.
 Y - Potential to aquatically disperse through footprint with negligible effects.
 Containment platform eliminates impacts to waterways.
+No effect.